Yummy fruit muffin ideas

 - Cook at between 170 and 190c (depending on your oven) for 25-30 minutes

-The gooseberry + rhubarb combos look delish and having discovered over Christmas unpicked wild crab apple and elderberries am massively excited about baking these next autumn.
+The gooseberry + rhubarb combos look delicious and having discovered over Christmas unpicked wild crab apple and elderberries am massively excited about baking these next autumn.

 - Apple – with carrot; cranberry; pumpkin; banana and cinnamon; oatmeal